Heat Pumps – Carrier Heat Pump Systems – Bend, Oregon

-HSPF – The HSPF (Heating Seasonal Performance Factor) is the most commonly used measure of the heating efficiency of heat pumps.
+The HSPF (Heating Seasonal Performance Factor) is the most commonly used measure to determine heating efficiency.
 New heat pumps manufactured after 2005 are required to have an HSPF of at least 6.8.
-The most efficient heat pumps have an HSPF rating of 10.
+However, the most efficient have an HSPF rating of 10.
 The HSPF is a heat pump’s estimated seasonal heating output in BTUs divided by the amount of energy that it consumes in watt-hours.
-Typically, a high efficiency air conditioner or heat pump pays for itself in savings in a few years.
+Typically, a high efficiency air conditioner or heating system pays for itself in savings over a few years.
 Heat pumps are also rated by SEER for cooling efficiency.
-Because we live in the Pacific Northwest, the HSPF is a more important consideration than SEER due to our longer heating season.
+Since we live in the Pacific Northwest, the HSPF is a more important consideration than SEER due to our longer heating season.

 Seasonal Energy Efficiency Ratio is the measurement for your air conditioners cooling efficiency.
 Are you getting your money’s worth out of your air conditioner?
 Determining the SEER of your unit will help.
 The higher a unit’s SEER, the higher your unit’s energy efficiency, and the more efficiently your unit uses power.
 In January 2006 it became mandatory for all cooling units to have a minimum 13 SEER.

 Follow these easy steps to make sure you choose the right heat pump for your home.

 - Buy the most efficient system you can afford.
 Carrier has a broad range of heat pumps to choose from.

 - Have your system properly sized – Our trained staff will always make sure to properly size the equipment to match your home and your needs.

 - Seal your ducts – Make sure to have your heating contractor evaluate the condition of your ductwork so you aren’t losing energy.

-- Properly maintain your heat pump – It’s the most important thing you can do as a homeowner.
-Maintaining your heat pump will help it run at peak performance and extend the life of your equipment.
+- Properly maintain your heat pump because it’s the most important thing you can do as a homeowner.
+Most importantly, maintaining your system will help it run at peak performance and extend the life of your equipment.